premek/bigdecimal/README.md

 A library for [arbitrary precision decimal arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) in Gleam.

-This library builds on the great [bigi](https://hex.pm/packages/bigi) library, which is used to represent the unscaled value of `BigDecimal`s.
+This library builds on the excellent [bigi](https://hex.pm/packages/bigi) library, which is used to represent the unscaled value of `BigDecimal`s.
 A `BigDecimal` consists of an arbitrary precision integer unscaled value of type `bigi.Bigint` and an integer scale of built-in type `Int` (arbitrary precision on the Erlang target, bound between